Here's A 10-Second Guide To What Traders Are Chatting About Today

-Dave Lutz of Stifel, Nicolaus has the top topics about which traders are talking about today:
+Via Dave Lutz at Stifel, Nicolaus, here’s a look at what traders are talking about today:

-Good Morning!
-US Futures are under pressure to start the week, with the pressure continuing in Tech shares — S&P is marked down 30bp, while Nasdaq is marked off 70bp.
-Some crowded HF names are diving into bear-territory, with ZNGA, P, TWTR, NFLX, AMZN and FB all off 20%+ from their peaks.
-The Tech selloff is global, with Tencent, the largest holding in the SOCL, losing 4.5% in Hong Kong – South Korea’s Naver, which owns another Asian messaging app, lost 6.5% – and Chip companies weighted heavy on FTSE.
-We will see how Biotech acts, with QCOR getting a take-out bid (#23 holding IBB at 1%).
-Over in Europe, the DAX is marked off 1%, but overseas volumes are light with the FTSE trading 30% below 20day averages, Eurostoxx 15% below and DAX 10% below.
-Chinese markets were closed for Holiday — but Tech-Heavy Nikkei led the region’s declines, losing almost 2%.
-Much Asian Focus on the BoJ kicking off their 2day meeting as the new Sales tax takes hold.
-Globally, Tech is under sharp pressure, with Banks and Consumer stocks right behind.
-Keep an eye on the Dividend names, they seem to be picking up a lot of the flows, and the miners closed green down in Aussie, adding to last week’s 3% pop.
-Early this AM, I’m seeing N, DDD, TSLA, SCTY, FB and GOOD all marked 1% lower — while ZNGA, P, QCOM all marked up 1%+.
+US Futures are slightly lower, and near the lows of the overnight.
+Aside from the DAX, which has been a major underperformer, all the EU markets are in the red.
+The persistent bid in Fincnaials is evident in EU, where the sector is trading unchanged despite some “aggressive” headlines on stress tests from the ECB.
+Volumes in Europe are trading light, anywhere from 20-325% below recent 20day averages.
+Stress persists in Ukraine, Russia is off 2.5% after being closed yesterday for Holiday — and is approaching 1Y lows.
+We have seen heavy inflows into the RSX, Russian Equity ETF — mostly done for short-creates.
+In Asia, Nikkei rallied 70bp as BOJ stood pat, and China managed a bounce as the Yuan rallied from recent weakness.
+The Aussie market closed unchanged, but Miners were under pressure again despite upbeat comments from Rio and BHP.
+Ahead of our Thursday print, watch Retailers as UK retail sales come in light — “Weather” related impact the theme du jour.
+Alt-Energy will trade heavy today, as FCEL (I’m long) is surging 22% on earnings, dragging PLUG up 12%+.
+Watch the insurers, as they plead to US congress to stop the Federal Reserve from imposing bank- like capital standards on their industry.

-The 10YY in the USA rests near 1week lows on the 200dma at 2.71%.
-We are seeing the DXY under pressure, as the € is popping off 6week lows, and the Yen has a slight bid into the BOJ.
-Despite the tailwind of the falling $US, we have most commodities in the red — Platinum and Silver are nearing down 1%, while gold does not seem to be attracting haven flows.
-Brent is off 1% as Libya nears a deal to re-open ports, and maintenance season collapses demand from EU refiners.
-Coffee is your best performer, adding 4% as drought concerns weigh on global crop prospects.
-Scheduled catalysts today include the ECB annual report at 9, a small POMO at 11, Fed’s Bullard (centrist) to Speak on Monetary Policy at 11:45, and watch the Credit cards into Consumer Credit data at 3pm.
-Finally, keep an eye on AA, which kicks off earnings season tomorrow – The expectations for the S&P 500 companies are low.
-Profits are expected to contract in the first quarter by 1.2%, according to FactSet Research, the first contraction since the third quarter of 2012.
+The 10YY is flat, staging a close above its 50dma — but Credit players are focused on the Puerto Rico issuance today — the largest sale of junk bonds on record.
+The Yen had a quiet session, as BOJ acted as anticipated — but the € is weaker against the $US, reversing the recent surge higher.
+The DXY remains below the “80” level, but its current strength is a headwind for commodities.
+That said, we have Industrial commodities rallying as China growth concerns recede — Nickel, Silver and Copper are all 50bp+ higher.
+Some Ukraine stress, coupled with the recent pop in Inflation Expectations of the US Bond Market has Gold higher, testing 4M highs again this AM.
+Energy commodities are all stronger, with Brent slightly outpacing WTI into our inventory numbers after the close today.
+Catalysts today include NFIB Small Business Optimism at 7:30, JOLTs Job Openings and Wholesale Inventories at 10, the week’s smallest POMO at 11, a 3Y auction at 1, and API Data for Crude at 4:30.

 Business Insider Emails & Alerts